samiecode/samiecode/README.md

 ## Hi there 👋 I'm Samie Azubike
 - iCode || iDesign
-- Software Engineer | Java Developer
+- Software engineer with main specialty in Core Java, JavaScript, React, Spring Boot, Next.js, HTML/CSS
-- I loves solving problems with codes, I use various web tools, languages, and technology to create applications with user experience as a top priority.
-I'm looking to collaborate with other programmer working on project.
+- I'm focused on building creative web applications and efficient solutions to complex technical challenges.
+Also looking to collaborate with other programmer working on project.
+- Available to work on startup project and also with businesses.
 <!-- ### [live site](link)
 ![image](link) -->
 <br>